Zongliang-Wu/LADE-DUN/README.md

 # LADE-DUN for CASSI

-This repo is the implementation of paper "Latent Diffusion Prior Enhanced Deep Unfolding for Snapshot Spectral Compressive Imaging"
+This repo is the implementation of the paper "Latent Diffusion Prior Enhanced Deep Unfolding for Snapshot Spectral Compressive Imaging"

 # Abstract